DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Education* 33.3 (1993): 157-171.

-Carlson, B. ‘The “New Frontier”: Emergent Indigenous Identities and Social Media’ in M. Harris, M. Nakata and B. Carlson (eds.) *The Politics of Identity: Emerging Indigeneity*, Sydney: University of Technology Sydney E-Press, 2013, pp. 147-168.
+Carlson, B. ‘The “New Frontier”: Emergent Indigenous Identities and Social Media’ in M. Harris, M. Nakata and B. Carlson (eds) *The Politics of Identity: Emerging Indigeneity*, Sydney: University of Technology Sydney E-Press, 2013, pp. 147-168.